maxtaco/oneshallpass/README.md

 this dependency by replacing the `JSFILT` variable in `Makefile` with `cat`.
 This same technique also works well for debugging.

-### What is the `generation` field for?

-Some sites make you change your password periodically.
-Or, some sites might get hacked.
-When they do, you can increment this field, and you'll get a different password.
-My hope is that you can use `1` for almost all sites.
-Eventually I hope to build server-side support for remembering users' generation numbers, but this will obviously kill disconnected operation, and will make auditing my work more challenging.

 Author
 ======